ericbulloch/scaled/README.md

 ### Database Layer

 For reporting software, I have been told many times that a SQL solution does not scale well.
 I think this needs to be put to the test.
 I will start with PostGRES to get a baseline of where we are at.
 From there I will also include a MongoDB backend.
 I want to compare both to see if the technology is truly the issue or if it is something else.

+### Other Technology

+I plan on using React to display the data in charts and graphs.
+I am not sure what library I will be using.

+Each stage will have a docker compose file so that others can validate or dispute my results.